metricationmatters/research/proposals/AreaAndVolume.md

 Advantages:

 1. Gives names to the "square meter" and "cubic meter" units.
 Names are powerful and simplfy the notation and being able to say it.
+2. Follows the normal SI rules for unit names and notation.
-2. Single syllable.
+3. Single syllable.
-3. Gives names to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", where Y is some prefix.
+4. Gives names and notation to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", where Y is some prefix.

 Disadvantages
 =============

-1. Might take (a long) time to get the world to use it (like other SI name changes, unit additions, etc).
+1. Might take (a long) time to get the world to use it (like other SI name changes, unit additions, etc for example "Cycles per second -> Hertz" and "Centigrade -> Celsius").
 2. Other disavantages?

 Possible Retraction